MCC presents 12 cyber security steps for small businesses

 Learn about cyber security, how to make it part of the business routine and develop a plan to protect customers’ personal information because business owners cannot afford to lose time or money to scammers or a compromised network.

-“We can help you avoid fraudulent activity, protect your computers and networks, keep your customers’ data safe – and protect your bottom line,” reads the press release.
+“We can help you avoid fraudulent activity, protect your computers and networks, keep your customers’ data safe – and protect your bottom line,” reads the event description.

 All attendees will walk away with a Cyber Security Booklet.